Kanban-Zai/kanban-zai-version-1.0/core.md

 ### AUDIT

 An audit is simple a record noted in your kanban-zai.yaml of an auditable event.
+It is not a negative or a positive, it just a record of some aspect or opinion the team.

 What events are auditable?

-* any outside influence is exerted on the team in any fashion.
+* any outside influence that is exerted on the team in any fashion.
 * any action by any team member is in opposition to the settings or team norms.
 * any consensus choice that was in opposition to the settings or team norms.
-* any change to the Kanban-Zai.yaml file
+* any change to the Kanban-Zai.yaml file other than an audit.

-Who can audit?
+Who can raise audits in the teams Kanban-Zai file?

-* any rostered team member
+* any current team member.
+All current team members MUST have access to this file.

+Who can raise an audit about the team?

+Anyone.
+But it must be done in a personal Kanban-Zai file.
+This can be done by providing a link to the Kanban-Zai file that represents the team being audited, within the audit message text.

 ### DEVIATE